Rareloop/primer/README.md

 Primer is:

 - a prototyping tool
-- a useful resource for cataloging all the individual parts that make up yout style guide
+- a useful resource for cataloging all the individual parts that make up your style guide
 - a way to isolate/develop a single part of the overall system
 - a centralised place for designers, developers and product owners to refer to